ioggstream/docker_dns/README.md

     pip install -r requirements.txt --use-mirrors

 That's it!
-To run, just
+To run, remember that you may need to set user/group ids on the process

-    twistd -y docker_dns.py
+    sudo twistd -gdocker -y docker_dns.py

 This will start a DNS server on port 53 (default DNS port).
 To make this useful, you probably want to combine it with your regular DNS in something like Dnsmasq.

 Examples
 --------